-While previously IRAs were limited to storing American Eagle gold and silver coins, today IRAs can invest in gold, silver, palladium and platinum ingots and coins allowed by the IRS.
+While previously IRAs were limited to storing American Eagle gold and silver coins, today IRAs can invest in gold, silver, palladium and platinum ingots and coins allowed by the IRS, including Silver and Gold IRAs.
 Financial professionals around the world agree that asset diversification is the key to success.
 A self-directed IRA can buy gold and silver as long as the assets purchased meet IRS requirements.
 IRAs cannot invest in collectibles (including collectible coins).Precious metals add diversity to retirement portfolios.

 They protect themselves against market cycles and inflation.
 You can keep coins or ingots in a precious metals IRA.
 Despite the colloquial term “IRA gold”, you can have silver, platinum and palladium in this account.
 To avoid violating the tax rules on self-trading, self-directed IRAs, including gold IRAs, must have an IRS-approved depositary.

 The IRS rules allow funding a gold IRA with money extracted from another IRA, the 401 (k), 403 (b), 457 (b) or the Thrift Savings Plan.
 While Advantage Gold attracts all types of investors with IRAs in gold, it has a particular appeal for first-time buyers.
 Usually, annual fees come from the account's depositary, and storage and insurance fees are usually due to the depositary and not to the gold IRA account company.
 You can't keep gold and silver personally or store them in a local bank safe.

 Gold has proven to be a source of constant and stable growth compared to the more volatile stock market, which is why an increasing number of retired investors are turning to gold IRAs.
 Read more about what to look for when selecting a gold IRA company in Money's guide to the best gold IRA companies.
 It's important to make sure you understand all the costs and expenses before buying physical gold to keep it in an IRA.
 People who believe that physical possession of gold or other precious metals is safer can gain that peace of mind with a gold or silver IRA.

 Gold IRAs are called self-directed IRAs, but you can use them to buy certain IRS-approved gold and precious metal ingots.
 You should not finance a gold IRA with cash because you have already paid taxes on that money, and the purpose of using an IRA as an investment vehicle is to take advantage of the tax advantage that comes with using pre-tax dollars.
 If you withdraw gold from your IRA before you turn 59 and a half years old, you'll be taxed on the value of that gold, as well as a 10% penalty for withdrawing money early from a retirement account.
 A gold IRA is a specialized, self-directed individual retirement account designed to store precious metals.

 Patriot Gold has built a stellar reputation with top ratings from major consumer rating agencies, including an AAA rating in the Business Consumer Alliance and a five-star rating in Consumer Affairs.